juarezfe/thumbnail-creation/README.md

 # Serverless Framework AWS Python Example: Thumbnail Creation

-This template demonstrates how to deploy a Python function running on AWS Lambda using the traditional Serverless Framework.
-The deployed function does not include any event definitions as well as any kind of persistence (database).
-For more advanced configurations check out the [examples repo](https://github.com/serverless/examples/) which includes integrations with SQS, DynamoDB or examples of functions that are triggered in `cron`-like manner.
-For details about configuration of specific `events`, please refer to our [documentation](https://www.serverless.com/framework/docs/providers/aws/events/).
+This template demonstrates how to deploy a Python project running on AWS Lambda using the traditional Serverless Framework.
+The project consist on:

+1. Configure the s3 bucket and permissions required to upload images and create a thumbnail generation function that will create a thumbnail image automatically from the image uploaded in S3 and then save it to a database (dynamoDB).

+2. Create REST API (API GATEWAY) Methods:
+  - s3_get_thumbnail_urls
+  - s3_get_item
+  - s3_delete_item

+3.

 ## Usage